xiix0/scam/README.md

-You will be awarded the Nobel Peace Prize... posthumously.
+You will inherit some money or a small piece of land.